calmm-js/bacon.atom/README.md

 Aside from having `modify`, `set` and `lens` methods, an Atom is like a Bacon property and
 [has no "get" method](https://github.com/baconjs/bacon.js/#latest-value-of-property-or-eventstream).

+Duplicates are skipped according to Ramda's `equals` function by default.
+You can specify the equality predicate as an optional second argument to `atom.lens(..., eq)` and `Atom(..., eq)`.